 I left the roses on skewers and cut them short and stuck them into the cake where I wanted them.
 The roses were pretty big and left some big gaps so once I had them where I wanted them I took the extra fondant I always bring with me to set up, rolled it thin, cut out extra petals.
 And just like making a rose I thinned the edge to create ruffles, then painted the edge and used the petals to fill in the gaps.

 You can’t even tell!
 I rolled some, gathered some, just placed them in the gaps until everything was filled in nicely!
 I love the way it turned out, and since the bride is family I got to see many of my extended family that night and enjoy great company!
-Seriously the best part!Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+Seriously the best part!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!